flightstats/hub/README.md

 To run Java based tests and jasmine-node tests locally, you will most likely want to use DynamoDB Local.
-Install it from http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html and then start it running with `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar`
+Install it from http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html and then start it running with `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -inMemory`

 Once DynamoDBLocal is running, create src/main/resources/default_local.properties and add the following value: